Pakistan, Japan Cooperating To Promote Agro-based Industry - UrduPoint

 Pakistan, Japan Cooperating To Promote Agro-based Industry

-Recently Japan has announced a grand aid of $ 5.2 million to support Agri-Food and Agro-Industry development in the country's Khyber Pakhtunkhwa and Balochistan provinces through the United Nations Industrial Development Organization (UNIDO), Minister and Deputy Head of Mission, Embassy of Japan in Pakistan Yusuke Shindo told APP here Wednesday.
+Recently Japan has announced a grand aid of US $ 5.2 million to support Agri-Food and Agro-Industry development in the country's Khyber Pakhtunkhwa and Balochistan provinces through the United Nations Industrial Development Organization (UNIDO), Minister and Deputy Head of Mission, Embassy of Japan in Pakistan Yusuke Shindo told APP here.

 The senior diplomat said that this amount would be utilized for enhancement of productivity and capacities of relevant sectors in the cattle meat value chain in districts of Khyber Pakhtunkhwa including Abbottabad, Kohistan and D I Khan and Apple value chain in province of Balochistan in Quetta, Killa Abdullah and Pishin.

-He said that through JICA, the Japanese government was also working on cold storage for the preservation apple, apricot and other perishable fruits.
+The diplomat said through JICA, the Japanese government was also working on cold storage for the preservation apple, apricot and other perishable fruits.

 "We are initiating capacity building training for farmers' related sowing, cultivation and use of prepared crops and fruits for value addition through increase the value of these products," the senior diplomats said.